drewcassidy/dotfiles/Applescript/README.md

 These appear in the right click menu for files in finder or text selection, depending on what they support

 #### Put OCR text in comment
 OCRs an image file and places the output text into the macOS comment field (viewable with ⌘I) to make them searchable through Spotlight.
+Needs the accompanying [Bash script](https://github.com/drewcassidy/dotfiles/blob/master/Shell/Scripts/OCR).
 Requires Tesseract to be installed, which can be done through Homebrew.